 If you fancy a road trip to the coast this winter, venture down to Southend-On-Sea, Essex’s answer to the bright lights of Blackpool.
 Like many seaside towns, Southend is quieter during the wintry season so it’s a great time to gather the family together- including the dog.
 Only 40 minutes away from Chelmsford, this beach break is a firm favourite for any winter road trip.

 Travelling to Southend from Essex will take you along various scenic A-roads such as the A130 and A127, and one of our favourite detours along the way is Hanningfield Reservoir.
-This nature reserve is bursting with Christmas-inspired events in December, kicking off the festive fun with a Santa in the woods trail to Santa’s grotto.
-Throughout the rest of the month there’s plenty to do and the festivities run until Christmas Eve with a Wind in the Willows family Christmas trail.
+There’s plenty to do, including the Wind in the Willows sculpture trail.

 If you’re planning on visiting after Christmas, the New Year brings lots of outdoor adventures, making Hanningfield Reservoir a worthwhile reason to brave the cold!